alexwlchan/alexwlchan.net/src/_drafts/web-archiving-my-bookmarks.md

 </figure>

 That unstyled HTML file may not look the same, but it's still a meaningful backup.
-It has the story, which is what I really care about.
+It has the complete story, which is what I really care about.
-That helped me realise I could do something similar for other sites: **I want to preserve the content, not the container.**
+That helped me realise I could do something similar for other sites: my templates preserve the content, not the container.

 ### Backfilling my existing bookmarks

-When I decided I wanted to a lo-fi collection of static web archives, I already had partial collections from several sources -- Pinboard, the Wayback Machine, and some local backups.
+When I decided I wanted a hand-crafted web archive, I already had partial collections from several sources -- Pinboard, the Wayback Machine, and some local backups.

 It took almost a year to go through and migrate those into the new structure: fixing broken pages, downloading missing files, deleting ads and tracking scripts.
 Now I have a collection where I've checked every bookmark, and I know I have a complete set of local copies.